mxagar/azure-rag-app/infra/README.md

 tenant_id       = "your-tenant-id"
 ```

-Since `terraform.tfvars` is added to `.gitignore`, usually a `terraform.tfvars.example` is created (with dummy content) to signal other developers they need to set one.
+We add `terraform.tfvars` to `.gitignore`, because we want to avoid exposing our credentials; thus, usually a `terraform.tfvars.example` is created (with dummy content) to show other developers how they need to set one.

-Create a `main.tf` where the resources will be defined; for now, we can point to the variables/secrets we have defined in `terraform.tfvars`:
+Then, we need to create a `main.tf` where the resources will be defined; for now, we can point to the variables/secrets we have defined in `terraform.tfvars`:

 ```typescript
 provider "azurerm" {